mmillar-bolis/MDunmeris/index.md

 - [The Homilies of Blessed Almalexia](https://en.uesp.net/wiki/Lore:Homilies_of_Blessed_Almalexia) (<span style="font-family:Daedric">as malyudhardii</span>, As Malyudhardii, lit., "the homilies")
 - [The Truth in Sequence](https://en.uesp.net/wiki/Lore:The_Truth_in_Sequence) (<span style="font-family:Daedric">as leyrihn</span>, As Leyrihn, lit., "the sequence")

-Collected and canonized texts are often reflective of the local temples and their's communities.
+Collected and canonized texts are often reflective of the local temples and their communities.

 |"ALMSIVI", fresco by [Tyddyner](https://tyddyner.tumblr.com/) \[[1](https://tyddyner.tumblr.com/post/127475780830/almalexia-godess-queen-of-morrowind-warden-lover), [2](https://tyddyner.tumblr.com/post/127579542465/sotha-sil-mystery-god-of-morrowind-the-last-one), [3](https://tyddyner.tumblr.com/post/127640108900/vivec-vehk-and-vehk-god-thief-and-god-poet)\]|
 |:-:|